RuchisGH/exploreService/README.md

 ## Running the Application
    **With Docker**
-   Build the Docker image: docker-compose build
+   - docker-compose build
-   Run the container:docker-compose up
+   - docker-compose up

    **Running Locally**
-   Start MySQL locally and ensure the credentials match the .env file.
+   Start MySQL locally and ensure the credentials match.
-   Run the server: go run cmd/server/main.go
+   - Run the server: go run cmd/server/main.go

 ##  Testing
    Use **Postman** or any other gRPC client to test the API methods.
-   Verify database changes via SQL queries using a MySQL client. gRPC Requests (Postman)
+   Verify database changes via SQL queries using a MySQL client.

+   gRPC Requests (Postman)
    **PutDecision**:
    {